 Step 3: Choose and Prep the Filling

 There are many different ways to fill an enchilada.
 Stir together a 10-minute black bean filling, braise beef or chicken in the slow cooker, opt for a seafood filling, or create your own with whatever ingredients you have on hand.
 Plan on about 1/3 cup filling per enchilada.

 Place the filling (about 1/3 cup per tortilla) onto one edge of each tortilla.
-Roll up tortillas and place them, seam side down, in a row in the pan.
+Roll up tortillas and place them, seam side down, in a row in the baking dish.
 This deters the tortillas from curling up during baking and helps to keep them rolled.
 Pour the enchilada sauce evenly over the enchiladas in the baking dish.

 Most enchiladas are baked covered with foil until heated through.
-Oven temperatures and baking times vary per recipe, but on average they cook in a 350°F oven for about 25 minutes.
+Oven temperatures and baking times vary per recipe, but on average they cook in a 350 degrees F oven for about 25 minutes.